ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 In order to scale up the number of DAC and ADC channels used to control and measure the qubits, the channels need to be able to output the waveforms at a synchronised timing and phase.
 There are two kinds of synchronisation we ought to achieve: (1) intra-board inter-channel synchronisation, and (2) inter-board synchronisation.

 Within a RFSoC board, the inter-channel synchronisation is achieved through the multi-tile synchronisation (MTS) logic in the firmware, which utilises the on-board phase-locked loop (PLL) to lock the channel outputs to the external reference clock.
 The inter-board synchronisation, on the other hand, is achieved by carefully distributing the single master oscillator to all of the boards such that they have the same reference clock signal for synchronisation.
-To generate and sample the waveforms via the DACs and the ADCs in a synchronised fashion, hardware triggers are implemented.
-The trigger signals are synchronised to the reference clock signal using a d-type flip-flop, such that the DACs (ADCs) output (sample) the waveform at a consistent and predictable timing upon the reception of the trigger signal.
+To generate and sample the waveforms via the DACs and the ADCs, in a synchronised fashion, hardware triggers are implemented.
+To prevent metastability of sampling the external trigger by the RFSoC, the trigger signals are first synchronised to the master clock signal using an external d-type flip-flop (see Fig.~\ref{fig:flipflop}).
+The synchronised triggers are then distributed to multiple RFSoC boards.
+This ensures that every RFSoC board samples the trigger at the same clock cycle~\cite{intelMeta}.

+With the master clock, MTS and synchronised triggers, phase coherence between pulses was preserved for all channel across with multiple boards without the use of any local oscillator.

-Using the MTS logic and the trigger signal through the d-type flip-flop, the DAC outputs from two RFSoC boards were synchronised (see Fig. \ref{fig:multiboard}).
+Using the MTS logic and the trigger signal through the d-type flip-flop, the DAC outputs from two RFSoC boards were synchronised (see Fig.~\ref{fig:multiboard}).
 The oscillations in the trigger signal are caused by the leakage of the clock signal through the flip-flop, but did not affect the trigger reception by the RFSoC boards.
 The slight delay on Board B is caused by the difference in the lengths of the trigger distribution paths - which can be easily corrected by exactly matching the cable lengths (or by introducing delays in the software).